OpenChirp/LoRaBug/README.md

     - Active-Mode RX draws **5.9 mA**
     - Active-Mode TX at 0 dBm draws **6.1 mA**
     - Active-Mode TX at +5dBm draws **9.1 mA**
-    - The sensor controller consumes less power than the [MSP430G2X][msp430_overview], which consumes 220 uA/MHz in active-mode and 0.7 uA in RTC mode.
+    - The sensor controller(when cpu freq. scalled) consumes less power than the [MSP430G2X][msp430_overview], which consumes 220 uA/MHz in active-mode and 0.7 uA in RTC mode.
 * [SX1276][sx1276_overview]
     - Up to +17 dBm of RF output power which is maintained from 1.8 V to 3.7 V and +20 dBm from 2.4 V to 3.7 V. See section 5.1 of [datasheet][sx1276_datasheet].
     - We have PA_BOOST connected to the HF (high frequency) side antenna.
 This means we output 915MHz HF signals through PA_BOOST.